Do you often have to start the day with a feeble shower?

 3. Check The Main Shut-Off Valve

-You must locate the valve to determine whether it is partially closed.
+It would be best if you located the valve to determine whether it is partially closed.
 Most homes can find these valves in the basement or interior storage space.
 However, homes with water meters installed will have several valves, so it is probably best to call a plumber to locate the main shut-off valve.

 After you’ve found the valve, check whether the handle is entirely parallel to the pipe where it’s fixed.
 If the handle is not appropriately aligned, you may face a decreased water flow running through your home’s appliances and faucets.